 The Town has not been immune from the effects of the national economic downturn.
-As of June 2008, the unemployment rate for the Hebron Labor Market Area was 3.9%, as in prior year.
-Connecticut's overall unemployment rate stands at 6.4%, compared with 3.9% for the same time last year.
+As of June 2009, the unemployment rate for the Hebron Labor Market Area was 6.7%.
+Connecticut's overall unemployment rate stands at 6.8%, compared with 6.4% for the same time last year.
 The State of Connecticut continues to reduce funding to the Town and other municipalities.
 This, coupled with unfunded educational mandates and increased employee benefit costs, creates a challenge for Hebron.
 The Town, however, is poised to overcome such challenges with its commitments to economic development, cost reduction, debt reduction and a comprehensive re-zoning plan.